Lenny Rodrigues: Bengaluru loan

 After the conclusion of the 2016 ISL season, Rodrigues was loaned out to another I-League side, Bengaluru, on 15 December 2016.
 Rodrigues made his debut for the club on 7 January 2017 in their opening match against Shillong Lajong.
 Partnering with Cameron Watson, he started and played the whole match as Bengaluru won 3–0.
 Rodrigues then scored his first goal for the club on 5 March 2017 against Minerva Punjab.
 His 17th-minute striker was the only one in a 1–0 victory for Bengaluru.

 Bengaluru

-On 23 July 2017, Rodrigues was selected in the 8th round of the 2017–18 ISL Players Draft by Bengaluru for the 2017–18 Indian Super League season.
+On 23 July 2017, Rodrigues was selected in the 8th round of the 2017–18 ISL Players Draft by Bengaluru for the 2017–18 Indian Super League.
 He then made his re-debut for the side on 23 August 2017 in their AFC Cup knockout match against April 25.
 He started the match and scored Bengaluru's third goal in a 3–0 victory before coming off in the 89th minute.

 On 20 April 2018, Rodrigues earned his only trophy for the club as a permanent player when he started for Bengaluru in their 4–1 victory over East Bengal in the Super Cup.